Enhanced GCD through ORBGRAND-AI: Exploiting Partial and Total Correlation in Noise: GCD driven by ORBGRAND-AI

 With ORBGRAND-AI, we can sequentially generate decisions of the base blocks and use \eqref{eq_approx_likelihood} to calculate the likelihoods of decisions.
-Denote $\{\symbol_{a,i}\}_{a\in\baseset'}$ as the base blocks generated by ORBGRAND-AI at the $i$-th query.
+This combination is summarized as follows: 1. \textbf{Generator:} ORBGRAND-AI is used to generate partial decisions of base blocks denoted as $\hat{\symbol}_{\baseset',i}=\{\hat{\symbol}_{a,i}\}_{a\in\baseset'}$ for the $i$-th query.
+Each partial decision is then extended through $\hat{\symbol}_{\redset',i}=\hat{\symbol}_{\baseset,i}B^T$ in the binary field.\\ 2. \textbf{Maximum update condition:} The likelihood of each generated decision is calculated by $\prod_{a=1}^{n_b}f(\symbolY_a|\hat{\symbol}_{a,i})$.
 For a running maximum likelihood $p^*$, it is updated to be the likelihood of the $i$-th query if

-which is referred to as the maximum update condition.
-Adapting the derivation from \eqref{eq_stopping_GCD} yields the following stopping criterion:

-which serves as the stopping criterion for ORBGRAND-AI generated GCD.
-This stopping criterion is consistent with the pattern generator in that it incorporates the correlation within each block but assumes independence between blocks.
-We will refer to the ORBGRAND-AI generated GCD with maximum update condition (\ref{eq_update_rule_partial}) and stopping criterion (\ref{eq_stopping_partial}), which leverages partial correlation, as the ORBGRAND-AI-GP.
-In addition, the decoding process will stop early if the first query leads to the same codeword as the hard demodulation, in which case, it can be shown that the second query will satisfy the stopping criterion.